Scammers Will Call Posing as Government Officials, Wanting You to Pay Them With Gift Cards

-The fraudulent callers most often pretend to be officials from organizations such as the IRS, the FBI, and local sheriffs' offices
+The fraudulent callers most often pretend to be officials from government organizations such as the IRS, the FBI, and even local sheriffs' offices

-These "officials" typically say that payment will protect the consumer, the consumer's family, or the consumer's friends from arrest or some other legal action.
+These "officials" typically say that payment will protect you, your family, or your friends from arrest, fine or some other legal action.
 According to complaints filed with the Federal Communications Commission (FCC), the fraudulent callers most often pretend to be officials from organizations such as the IRS, the FBI, and local police departments.
-To an unsuspecting consumer, these calls can be scary.
+To an unsuspecting victim, these calls can be scary.

-The callers typically give consumers, many of whom are older adults, seemingly legitimate reasons for the call.
-They are told, for example, that a loved one has been caught texting while driving or that the consumer owes back taxes.
-The caller then advises the consumer that he or she can resolve the problem immediately by paying with store gift cards, often Apple iTunes gift cards.
-The consumer is instructed to provide the card's access code, which allows the scammer to use or sell the gift card to third parties.
+The callers typically give victims, many of whom are older adults, seemingly legitimate reasons for the call.
+They are told, for example, that a loved one has been caught texting while driving or that the victim owes back taxes.
+The caller then advises the victim that he or she can resolve the problem immediately by paying with prepaid gift cards, very often Apple iTunes gift cards.
+The victim is then instructed to provide the card's information, including the access code, which allows the scammer to use or sell the gift card to third parties almost immediately.